batteries-included/batteries-included/README.md

 ## Platform Umbrella

 This is the main directory.
-It contains two different [Phoenix Framework](https://phoenixframework.org/) There are different elixir `Application`'s in `platform_umbrella/apps` while the configuration is in `platform_ubrella/config`.
+It uses the [Phoenix framework](https://phoenixframework.org/), and there are several different Elixir applications in `platform_umbrella/apps` while the global configuration is in `platform_umbrella/config`.

 ### Common UI